Kalwing/job-ready-project/Tier3-More_Python/2-Introduction_Computational_Thinking/Note.md

 Compare the estimation errors(numerator) with the variability of the orginal value (denominator).
 A good way to measure the absolute goodness of a fit.

 #### Cross validation
+Verify model on training data of an other training set and vice versa.